+Outstanding Debts Provisions have been made for debt owed to the Council for which payment is doubtful.
+In the current economic climate, it is not certain that the amount provided for will be adequate.
+The economic impact of the Covid-19 pandemic has made the estimation of the level of provisions needed more difficult.
+There is greater uncertainty about the economic viability of debtors and hence their ability to settle their debts.
+Provisions may not be adequate where there is a deterioration in collection rates caused by default i.e. debtors not being able to pay the amounts they owe the Council.
+These additional costs of default would have to be met from the Council's general fund.
+Business Rates The Council must meet its relevant share of backdated business rate appeals.
+A provision has been made within the accounts, utilising Valuation Office data and the analysis of successful appeals to date as at the end of the reporting period.
+If the refunds payable are higher than the provision, the difference will reduce the balance on the Collection Fund and reduce the Council's share of business rates income in future years.
 Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
 Pooled property funds within the Pension Fund are valued by the asset managers using professional valuers as set out in the fund arrangements.
+The outbreak of Covid-19 has impacted global markets and therefore our fund managers have advised that valuations have been reported on the basis of 'material valuation uncertainty' as per VPS 3 and VPGA 10 of the RICS Red Book, meaning that less weight can be applied to previous market evidence to inform opinions of value.
+Consequently, less certainty - and a higher degree of caution - should be attached to valuations of pooled property fund assets than would normally be the case.
 The actuarial loss or gain provided by the actuary's calculation can be significant.
 This charge to the Comprehensive Income & Expenditure Statement is notional as it is not charged to the General Fund, and does not affect Council tax levels.
 If the future investment returns are different from the actuarial assumptions, it will not affect the council tax.
-However, if the Pension Fund assets and liabilities vary significantly from those forecast by the actuary, it could mean that either higher or lower pension contributions would be payable by the Council in the future. ----------------------- --- ---
+However, if the Pension Fund assets and liabilities vary significantly from those forecast by the actuary, it could mean that either higher or lower pension contributions would be payable by the Council in the future.